 If you’re planning a trip to the “Big Island” of Hawaii, a visit to Hawai’i Volcanoes National Park (VNP) should definitely be in your plans!
-Of the United States National Parks, I think this one is the most unique (I mean, where else in the country do you have the chance to see actual lava?!) and is definitely worth a visit!
-To help you plan, I’m excited to share some travel tips for your Volcanoes Park experience!
+Of the United States National Parks, this one may be the most unique (where else in the country do you have the chance to see actual lava?!) and is definitely worth a visit!
+To help you plan, here are some travel tips for your Volcanoes Park experience!
 When we were planning our 1st trip to the Big Island, we quickly learned that most people stay on the Kona side (specifically the Kohala Coast) – where resorts, condo rentals, and beautiful beaches are plentiful.
 But, that just so happens to be a good 2-3 hour drive away from Volcanoes National Park.
 We wanted to see a lot on the island, but the main reason our Big Island trip was to have a chance to see real, glowing lava!
 Since this is the only Hawaiian island with active volcanoes, we made the National Park a key part of our itinerary and we highly recommend it for your Hawaii trip!
 With SO much to see there, it is definitely worth a good visit!

 Since the park is located 30 miles from Hilo (approx 45 minute drive) and 96 miles from Kailua-Kona (2-3 hour drive), we highly recommend staying as close to the park as possible.
 If you can manage to secure a room (there are only 33 guest rooms), you could stay at the famous Volcano House right on the Kilauea Caldera rim.
 There are also a couple of campgrounds if that’s your style.
 But, our recommendation is to stay in Volcano, Hawaii! (<–you can click over to read more details).
 I mean, how fun is it to stay in a town called “Volcano”?!
 Love it!
 We booked a vacation home rental in the area that was just absolutely perfect, complete with this lush yard to play in.
 It was only about a 10 minute drive from the house to the Jagger Museum and Halema‘uma‘u Crater viewing area!
 So, it was absolutely PERFECT for trying to get to the park early in the morning and late at night for best viewing.